hanna-ambre/ItDS_museum_data/README.md

 # ItDS_museum_data code - How to run it

+The project code is in the file "project_code.ipynb".
+It is a Jupyter notebook file.

 Firstly, run the imports cell and the cells in the 'Read data from files and preprocess the data' part.
 This will read in the data and add columns for frequently appearing words and column values, which will be important later.
 You can use the code in part 'Save preprocessed data to file or read it from file' to save the preprocessed data so that the next time you want to use it, you wouldn't have to preprocess it again.

 Then run the 'Separating original trainset and testset' section to separate the traintest dataset into the train and test datasets and to get a list of all of the columns, excluding 'type'.